Kid Friendly New Year’s Goals

 Moms, Dads and other family members that interact with the children can all come together and make group goals.
 Group goals for families are a real bonding experience and can highlight how a family works to support each other throughout the year.

-Often family New Year’s goals focus on helping each other, spending more time together, or perhaps everyone agreeing to help out at a local charity or community organization.
+Often family New Year’s goals focus on helping each other, spending more time together, using a site like Genealogy Bank to research family history (you never know, perhaps a school project will come up about family and you’ll know exactly what to do!) or perhaps everyone agreeing to help out at a local charity or community organization.

 The key is for parents to model goal setting in their own lives and talk to children about how goals help to provide measurable milestones and accomplishments in life.
 Kids should be encouraged to set goals that are meaningful to them and not necessarily the same goals that the parents may have for the child.